 As highlighted in the news, there is real danger that the Arc will be forced to close.:

-, home to the Arc nursery.
+- Charterhouse-in-Southwark is seeking a purchaser for 39 Crosby Row, home to the Arc nursery.
 The charity says that the nursery has been operating on a commercial basis for some time and therefore no longer fits naturally with its charitable mission.-

 As a concerned parent it seems incredulous that a nursery with such an amazing reputation and huge waiting list cant be sustained and should be threatened with closure.
 Our daughter finds the 2 days a week she spends there exhilerating and educational.